Advocacy / Policy

 - Chronic disease is the US’s leading cause of death and disability.[ii]

-- 6 out of every 10 adults in the US has a chronic disease; 4 out of every 10 adults have two or more chronic conditions.
+- 6 out of every 10 adults in the US have a chronic disease; 4 out of every 10 adults have two or more chronic conditions.